|

 helping people self-organize to improve their lives, and reduce their impact on the ecosystem.

-We shall see where the Commons Community model goes, and whether we can get Commons Communities
+We shall see where the Commons Community project goes, and whether we can get Commons Communities

 popping up like beneficial weeds,